maxplomer/coach_ghana/readme.md

 ###Readme

-This is a site that uses the Bourbon framework.
+This is a site that uses the Bourbon CSS framework.
 Forms are submitted without a backend sent directly to site admin's email.